jayastronomic/TicTacToe/README.md

 This function iterates through the game board to check for winning patterns.
 It examines rows, columns, and diagonals to find matching symbols.

+### `$(selectorString)`

+This is a simplified query function that queries the DOM for nodes.
+It helps clean up noise in the development experience making code more digestible.

 ## Conclusion

 Developing this Tic Tac Toe project was an enriching experience that allowed me to apply various technologies and problem-solving strategies.
 I learned valuable lessons about game development, frontend-backend integration, and the importance of planning and iteration.
 I look forward to continuing to enhance this project in the future and building upon the skills I've gained.